 based on an overall appraisal of the applicant’s ability to undertake

-doctoral study and of their contributions to the discipline of nursing
+doctoral study and of their contributions to the discipline of nursing.

-- Official transcripts from colleges/universities attended showing
+- Copies of transcripts from all colleges/universities attended showing

 that the student has completed either an baccalaureate or master’s

 - Grade Point Average of 3.0 (B) or higher

 - Documentation of RN license

 - A completed application form and fee; www.usfca.edu/graduate/

 - The first private university nursing program in the State